logunlaja26/docker-aws-projects/jupiter-website/README.md

-Below is an example of a comprehensive README file for your project.
-You can copy this content into your repository’s README.md file.

----

 # AWS Cloud Static Website Deployment

 This project hosts a static website on AWS using Docker, Amazon ECR, and ECS with Fargate.
 The project demonstrates how to containerize a static website, deploy it to AWS, and expose it via an Application Load Balancer (ALB) with SSL encryption.